The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Introduction

-This work is devoted to the study of equatorial orbits of charged massive test particle in Kerr-Newman-Taub-NUT spacetime.
-In previous works, the motion of charged massive test particles has been analytically investigated in Reissner-Nordstr\"{o}m \cite{grunau, pugliese1}, Reissner-Nordstr\"{o}m-(Anti)-de-Sitter \cite{olivares}, Kerr-Newman \cite{hackmann1} and Kerr-Newman-AdS (in $f(R)$ gravity) \cite{soroushfar} respectively.
-Our aim is to investigate the effect of the rotation and the NUT parameter on the equatorial motion of the charged test particles while concentrating on the existence of equatorial circular orbits and their stability in this background as well.
-In fact, we have recently examined the non-equatorial orbital motion of charged massive test particles in Kerr-Newman-Taub-NUT background in \cite{cebeci}, where we have briefly mentioned the conditions for the existence of the equatorial orbits in rotating NUT spacetime without making a comprehensive analysis and investigation of such orbits.
+This work is devoted to the study of equatorial orbits of charged massive test particle in KNTN spacetime.
+In previous works, the motion of charged massive test particles has been analytically investigated in Reissner-Nordstr\"{o}m \cite{grunau,pugliese1}, Reissner-Nordstr\"{o}m-(Anti)-de-Sitter \cite{olivares}, Kerr-Newman \cite{hackmann1} and Kerr-Newman-AdS (in $f(R)$ gravity) \cite{soroushfar} respectively.
+Our aim is to make a detailed analysis of the equatorial motion of the charged massive test particles in KNTN spacetime and to investigate the effect of the rotation and the NUT parameters on the equatorial motion.
+In fact, we have recently examined the non-equatorial orbital motion of charged massive test particles in KNTN background in \cite{cebeci1}, where we have briefly mentioned the conditions for the existence of the equatorial orbits in rotating NUT spacetime without making a detailed analysis and investigation of such orbits.
+In this work, we present a more elaborate analysis of the equatorial motion of charged massive test particles in KNTN spacetime where we particularly examine the existence of bound and circular orbits over equatorial plane.
 We should remark that, the study of equatorial orbits in rotating NUT spacetime deserves a separate care and investigation.
 As is also mentioned in \cite{bini2}, the equatorial orbits in rotating NUT spacetimes do not exist for arbitrary rotation and the NUT parameters.
-In \cite{cebeci}, we have shown that, there exist equatorial orbits in such spacetimes provided that either the NUT parameter should vanish or a certain relation between the angular momentum and the energy of the test particle and the rotation parameter should exist (for arbitrary NUT parameter).
+In \cite{cebeci1}, we have shown that, there exist equatorial orbits in such spacetimes provided that either the NUT parameter should vanish or a certain relation between the angular momentum and the energy of the test particle and the rotation parameter should exist (for arbitrary NUT parameter).
 In this work, we concentrate on the latter, i.e. we examine the equatorial orbits of the charged test particles in which such a relation holds.
-We determine the possible orbit types and examine the possible orbit configurations depending on the value of the energy of the test particle while a special investigation is devoted to the study of circular orbits and their stabilities.
+We examine the possible orbit types depending on the value of the energy of the test particle while a special investigation is devoted to the study of the existence of bound orbits in causality-preserving region and existence of circular orbits.
 To our knowledge, the study of circular orbits in rotating spacetimes has been initiated by Bardeen et al. \cite{bardeen} for Kerr spacetime.
-Later, the investigation of the existence of circular geodesics has been accomplished in Kerr-Newman spacetime \cite{dadhich, pugliese2}.
-A detailed investigation of such orbits has also been realised in Kerr-de Sitter spacetimes including cosmological constant together with mass and rotation parameters \cite{stuchlik}.
-In our study, we derive necessary conditions for the existence of equatorial circular orbits in Kerr-Newman-Taub-NUT spacetime and examine their stabilities while providing numerical calculations for inner-most stable circular orbits (ISCO) as well.
+Later, the investigation of the existence of circular geodesics has been accomplished in Kerr-Newman spacetime \cite{dadhich,pugliese2}.
+A detailed investigation of such orbits has also been realised in Kerr-de Sitter and Kerr-Anti-de Sitter spacetimes including cosmological constant together with mass and rotation parameters \cite{stuchlik_1,stuchlik_2}.
+In our study, we derive necessary conditions for the existence of equatorial bound orbits in causality-preserving region as well as the existence circular orbits in KNTN spacetime.
+In addition, we study the effect of the NUT parameter on the equatorial Newtonian orbits.
 Finally, we present the analytical solutions of the equations of motion over the equatorial plane by expressing them in terms of Weierstrass $\wp$, $\sigma$, and $\zeta$ functions.
 We also provide plots of possible orbit types and calculate the perihelion shift for an equatorial bound orbit.